Deep reinforcement learning for process design: Review and perspective: Perspectives

 \subsection{Integrated molecular and process design}

 Current RL frameworks lack the co-design of molecules.
-However, the design or selection of molecules is a critical task in many process design tasks, e.g., co-design of working fluids, solvents, or products~\supercite{Rehner2023_Moleculesuperstructurescomputer}.
-Also, RL has already been used for molecular design~\supercite{Olivecrona2017_Moleculardenovo}.
+However, the design or selection of molecules is a critical task in many process design tasks, e.g., co-design of working fluids, solvents, or products~\cite{Rehner2023_Moleculesuperstructurescomputer}.
+Also, RL has already been used for molecular design~\cite{Olivecrona2017_Moleculardenovo}.
 Therefore, future work should consider integrating these concepts using RL.
+For instance, future work could first use an RL agent for molecular design (e.g., based on~\cite{Olivecrona2017_Moleculardenovo}) to design a solvent.
+Then, a mechanistic or data-driven model~\cite{Schweidtmann2020_GraphNeuralNetworks} can be used to estimate the relevant properties of the generated molecules.
+Subsequently, the properties are utilized to simulate the process within the RL for the process design framework.
+This essentially adds a new hierarchy level to the existing RL for the process design framework.